 Research grantees should work with their assigned program manager on specific questions.
 The OJJDP Research Grantee Guidance web page outlines the general policies and procedures of those conditions.

 The Bureau of Justice Statistics, National Institute of Justice, and OJJDP sponsor the National Archive of Criminal Justice Data (NACJD).

 NACJD facilitates research in criminal and juvenile justice through the preservation, enhancement, and sharing of computerized data resources; through the production of original research based on archived data; and through specialized training workshops in quantitative analysis of crime and justice data.

-Department of Justice and OJJDP priorities guide the research, which included:
+DOJ and OJJDP priorities guide the research, including:

 - Data collections and analyses that provide national statistics, descriptive data, and information about trends in the juvenile justice system, delinquency, and victimization.

 - Basic research that explores the pathways and causes of delinquency and victimization, including longitudinal studies.